ctn-waterloo/website/ctn_waterloo/content/courses/syde-750/syde-556-course-outline.md

     Main resource: “Neural Engineering: Representation, Computation and Dynamics in Neurobiological Systems”, Chris Eliasmith and Charles Anderson, 2003.
 MIT Press.
 On Reserve in Library.

-    Optional: “How to Build a Brain”, Chris Eliasmith, 2012
+    Optional: “How to Build a Brain”, Chris Eliasmith, 2012.
+Oxford University Press.

 -   **Course Description**
     This course examines a general framework for modeling